Click a heading below to be taken directly to that section:

-In some cases, writing problems on a major end-of-semester assignment might warrant a “U,” particularly if the student’s writing is below the expected level for his or her class.
-Some professors give a “U” when they see errors or inadequacies in a specific area of writing, such as grammar and mechanics, documentation, or paragraph development.
+In some cases, writing problems on a single writing assignment assignment might warrant a “U,” particularly if the student’s writing does not fulfill expectations for college-level writing or for the level expected in a particular class.
+Some professors give a “U” when they see errors or inadequacies in a specific area of writing, such as organization, focus, thesis, grammar and mechanics, documentation, or paragraph development on a major end-of-semester written assignment or exam.

-Though some students initially question the value of the “U” tutoring program, most students identify it as a valuable experience in our post-program questionnaires.
-Students become more confident, deliberate writers, have a better understanding of their writing strengths and areas that meed improvement, and develop transferable skills they can apply in their other courses and writing assignments.
+Though some students are initially unhappy to learn they have earned a "U" in Writing and may at first question the value of the “U” tutoring program, most students identify it as a valuable experience.
+Students report on their end-of-semester program evaluations that they have become more confident writers, have a better understanding of their writing strengths and areas that need improvement, and have developed transferable skills they can apply in their other courses and writing assignments.

 Many of these students return to the Writing Center in the following semesters, often multiple times during a semester, when they are working on writing projects for their courses and for assistance with resumes, cover letters, personal statements, and other application materials.